-13. RECOGNIZANCES BY PRINTERS, ETC., OF NEWSPAPERS.
+13. Recognizances by printers, etc., of newspapers.

-(1) Subject to Subsection (4), before the publication of a newspaper the printer and the publisher of the newspaper shall enter into a recognizance before and to the satisfaction of one of the persons referred to in Subsection (2) in the sum of K1,000.00, with two sufficient sureties in the same sum in the whole, conditioned that the printer or publisher payfor printing or publishing a libel in the newspaper at any time after the date of the recognizance.
+- (1) Subject to Subsection (4), before the publication of a newspaper the printer and the publisher of the newspaper shall enter into a recognizance before and to the satisfaction of one of the persons referred to in Subsection (2) in the sum of K1 000.00, with two sufficient sureties in the same sum in the whole, conditioned that the printer or publisher pay- - (a) any fine or penalty afterwards inflicted on him on a conviction; and - (b) any damages and costs afterwards recovered against him, for printing or publishing a libel in the newspaper at any time after the date of the recognizance.